FAQ

 What styles will you not tattoo?

-I do not typically take on hyper-realistic grayscale, fine line style, line work only (tattoos with no shading), geometric or graphic patterns, and script tattoos (handwriting is fine) — but thank you for your interest!
+I do not typically take on hyper-realistic or photo-realistic grayscale, very dainty fine line style, line work only (tattoos with no shading), geometric or graphic patterns, logos, silhouettes, and script tattoos (handwriting is fine).
+I have tattooed these styles in the past, but am not looking to book them for now - thank you for your interest!

 Do you cover up old tattoos?